pandaac/pandaac/README.md

+# Please Note!
+This project is not dead, even though it may appear so because of the lack of commits.
+I am currently in the process of re-writing it for the upcoming release of Laravel 5, as I felt there was no point in continuing development for an older version.
+It is growing stronger by the day, and once I feel I have a solid enough base for it, I will upload it to a public repository.

 # pandaac
 pandaac is currently in active development.
 Bugs, missing and/or in-progress features are to be expected.
 It has yet to reach a stable version.
 Use cautiously.